howtobuildworldmodels/howtobuildworldmodels.github.io/index.md

 layout: page
 ---

-# Tutorial on Generative Models for Content Creation, Reconstruction and Beyond
+# Tutorial on Generative Models for Content Creation, Reconstruction, and Beyond

 Tutorial will take place at [Indian Conference on Computer Vision, Graphics and Image Processing (ICVGIP) 2025](https://icvgip.in/2025/) organised by IIT Mandi from Dec 17-20.